top of page

 Pronouns: They/Them and He/Him

-Cyrus is a 3rd-year graduate student in the Clinical Psychology PhD program at Palo Alto University with an LGBTQ+ Emphasis.
-They received their BA in Psychology from UMKC and their MA in Clinical Psychology from SIUE.
-Currently, they teach psychology courses at City College of San Francisco.
-They are currently completing a clinical practicum at the San Francisco VA Medical Center in the LGBTQ+ and Substance Use Treatment tracks.
-Prior to this, they completed a clinical practicum at the Gronowski Center’s Sexual and Gender Identities Clinic.
-Their research interests include unique relationship factors for LGBTQ+ consensually non-monogamous relationships.
+Cyrus is a 4th-year graduate student in the Clinical Psychology PhD program at Palo Alto University with emphasis in LGBTQ+ and Health Psychology.
+He received his BA in Psychology from UMKC and his MA in Clinical Psychology from SIUE.
+Currently, he teaches various psychology courses at City College of San Francisco.
+He is currently completing a clinical practicum at Kaiser San Rafael working with the Addiction Medicine and Recovery Services team.
+He is also continuing to practicum training at the San Francisco VA Medical Center in the LGBTQ+ and Substance Use Treatment tracks as a supplemental, having completed a full time training in this placement last year.
+Prior to this, he completed a clinical practicum at the Gronowski Center’s Sexual and Gender Identities Clinic.
+His research interests include unique relationship factors for LGBTQ+ consensually non-monogamous (CNM) relationships, psychological factors in LGBTQ+ health, substance use, and mental health outcomes among the LGBTQ+ population.
+His dissertation, Assessing Consensually Non-monogamous Relationship Satisfaction (ACReS), is a mixed-method research project aiming to develop a measure of relationship satisfaction for CNM relationships.

 molly.jpeg